grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 Grafana Mimir supports multiple tenants and stores blocks with a tenant prefix.
 With multi-tenancy disabled, there is a single tenant called `anonymous`.

-Copy each directory output by the previous command to the Mimir object storage bucket with your tenant prefix.
+Copy each directory output from the previous command to the Grafana Mimir object storage bucket with your tenant prefix.

-- For AWS S3 using the `aws` tool:
+- For AWS S3, use the `aws` tool in the following command:

 ```bash
 aws s3 cp <DIRECTORY> s3://<TENANT>/<DIRECTORY>
 ```

-- For Google Cloud Storage (GCS), using the the `gsutil` tool:
+- For Google Cloud Storage (GCS), use the `gsutil` tool in the following command:

 ```bash
 gsutil -m cp -r <DIRECTORY> gs://<TENANT>/<DIRECTORY>